Park Ji-sung: 2005–06 season

 In July 2005, Park chose to join Sir Alex Ferguson's Manchester United.
 Park signed for the Premier League side for £4 million, subject to a medical and work permit.
 He became the second East Asian player to sign for Manchester United, after Dong Fangzhuo.

 On 1 October 2005, Park largely contributed to a 3–2 victory against Fulham by assisting two goals and winning a penalty kick.
 On 18 October 2005, Park became the first Asian to ever captain Manchester United when he took the armband from Ryan Giggs as he replaced him during a Champions League home group match against Lille.
 Park's first goal for Manchester United came on 20 December 2005, during a 3–1 win over Birmingham City in the League Cup fifth round.
 On 5 February 2006, Park appeared to have scored his first Premier League goal, against Fulham in United's 4–2 victory at Old Trafford.
 The Premier League's Dubious Goals Panel, however, later ruled that this was an own goal due to a deflection off the Fulham defender Carlos Bocanegra.
 On 9 April 2006, Park scored his first official league goal, netting the second of a 2–0 home win over Arsenal.

 2006–07 season

 Park injured his ankle during the match against Tottenham Hotspur on 9 September 2006 and returned to the field after three months.
 On 17 March 2007, he scored two goals against Bolton Wanderers, the first time he had scored more than once in a Premier League match.
 In April 2007, Park was sent to America for surgery on a recurring knee injury, putting an end to his season.
 Although sidelined by injury for most of the season, he recorded five goals and two assists in 14 appearances, and satisfied enough matches for a Premier League medal.
-However, Park started suffering chronic knee problems which eventually accelerated his retirement.
+However, Park started suffering chronic knee problems that eventually accelerated his retirement.